-- Use the key to unlock the lock and clockwise rotate the knob by 90°. - At this position, the contact pressure abates but the service compartment cannot yet be opened. - To open the service compartment, rotate the knob clockwise by another 90°.
+Use the key to unlock the lock and rotate the knob clockwise through 90°.

+In this position, the contact pressure abates but the service compartment cannot yet be opened.

+To open the service compartment, rotate the knob clockwise by another 90°.